-6 Criteria for Choosing the Perfect Bridesmaids Hairstyles
+6 Criteria for Choosing Hairstyles for Bridesmaids

 Honestly, you never thought hair could prove to be so challenging to figure out, but here you are, researching the perfect hairstyle for your bridesmaids.
 You’re just a few months from the wedding, so you’re proud of locking in on your wedding dress and figuring out your hair and makeup, but it’s time to put some thought into the rest of your bridal party (and they’re probably thinking the same thing).
 The process of choosing bridesmaids’ hairstyles involves considering several elements, so good on you for taking the time to figure it out.
-Therefore, here are six criteria to follow when choosing the perfect bridesmaid’s look.
+Therefore, here are 6 criteria to follow when choosing the perfect bridesmaid’s hairstyles.

 At some point in your life, you’ll realize you’ve fallen in love with certain hairstyles because that’s just how your hair prefers to sit or because that’s what shapes your face best.
 However, everyone has different face shapes and fits into one of eight categories.
 And it just so happens that certain hairstyles work best for different face shapes.
 Thus, try taking a look at your bridal party’s face shapes before deciding on the best hairstyle.